 System Accuracy

 Noury et al. (Noury et al., 2007)highlight that one of the major barriers to the widespread adoption of fall detection systems is their level of accuracy.
 A fall detection system needs to accurately detect any real falls, but also needs to be able to distinguish between real falls and normal movements.
 A system which registers false positives will quickly become an annoyance to both the user and any person responding to the false positives.
-The authors highlight that there is no consensus on how to measure the accuracy of fall detections systems and because of this it is very difficult to compare systems against one another or to determine how the tests carried out compare to real life situations.
-Igual et al (Igual, Medrano, & Plaza, 2013) also point out that typically when fall detection systems are tested, the test subjects used are very rarely the group at which they are aimed, due to the inherent danger of a fall to an vulnerable or elderly person.
-Tests are carried out using younger people simulating falls, and as such their may be a difference in the nature of these falls and the real falls as experienced by a vulnerable person.
+The authors highlight that there is no consensus on how to measure the accuracy of fall detection systems and because of this it is very difficult to compare systems against one another or to determine how the tests carried out compare to real life situations.
+Igual et al (Igual, Medrano, & Plaza, 2013) also point out that typically when fall detection systems are tested, the test subjects used are very rarely the group at which they are aimed, due to the inherent danger of a fall to a vulnerable or elderly person.
+Tests are carried out using younger people simulating falls, and as such there may be a difference in the nature of these falls and the real falls as experienced by a vulnerable person.

 They propose two metrics:

-Sensitivity: whether the system can detect all real fall events
+Sensitivity: whether the system can detect all real fall events.

 Specificity: whether the system can discern between real falls and actions which look like falls.